 In her retirement, Maura hopes to travel more and also enjoys yoga, water classes and sewing.

-Jaymie has a passion for the healthcare and medical device industries.
-He is currently the Senior Director of Financial Planning & Analysis at Cardiovascular Systems, Inc. (CSI) where he has served in various roles over the past 10 years.
-Prior to CSI Jaymie spend 12 years at Medtronic working primarily in Corporate Finance and the Neuromodulation division.
+Jaymie has a passion for serving patients by working for companies in the healthcare and medical device space.
+He is currently the Director of Financial Planning & Analysis at Abbott.
+Prior to Abbott’s acquisition of Cardiovascular Systems, Inc. (CSI) Jaymie spent 10 years at CSI in various finance roles, most recently as the Sr. Director of Financial Planning & Analysis.
+Prior to CSI Jaymie spent 12 years at Medtronic working primarily in Corporate Finance and the Neuromodulation division.
 He first learned of Camp Odayin while working at CSI and playing in the Whole Heart Golf Tournament, and he was touched by the inspirational stories of the campers and their families.
-Jaymie is a graduate of Briar Cliff University in Sioux City, IA, and he is currently enrolled in the Executive MBA program at the University of St. Thomas, Opus School of Management.
-Jaymie lives in the Twin Cities with his wife, son, and twin daughters.
+Jaymie is a graduate of Briar Cliff University in Sioux City, IA, and he is currently enrolled in the Executive MBA program at the Opus College of Business (St. Thomas).
+Jaymie lives in the Twin Cities with his wife, son, and identical twin daughters.
 When not at work, school, or his daughter’s volleyball matches, Jayme enjoys exercising, golfing, and traveling.

 Vicky Hidalgo, Vice Chair